-- Unit of analysis received and identified as "okay" for review;
+- identified as "okay" for review;

 - Problem; or

 - Missing medical record.

-Throughout the data validation process, CMS and its contractors make a reasonable effort to alert MA organizations of medical record documentation issues and allow plans the opportunity to correct problems.
+Throughout the data validation process, CMS and its contractors will make a reasonable effort to alert MA organizations of medical record documentation issues and allow plans the opportunity to correct problems.

-9.2.4.1 Medical Record Documentation (Slides 24-30)
+8.2.4.1 Medical Record Documentation (Slides 16-18)

-Proper medical record documentation is the key to correct payment and successful data validation.
+Proper medical record documentation is the key to accurate payment and successful data validation.
 The accurate assignment of ICD-9 diagnosis codes is based on thorough medical record documentation.
 Therefore, risk adjusted payment accuracy also relies on medical record documentation.
 Remember, a beneficiary HCC is assigned based on a diagnosis cluster that has been submitted to RAPS.

-The CMS-HCC model, when compared to the Principal Inpatient Diagnostic Cost Group (PIP-DCG) model, includes many more diagnoses from additional settings.
-Data from physician settings will comprise a large portion of the diagnoses submitted.
-Depending on the beneficiaries selected for data validation, your MA organization may select a hospital inpatient, hospital outpatient, or physician medical record to support the validation of a beneficiary HCC.
+The CMS-HCC model, when compared to the Principal Inpatient Diagnostic Cost Group (PIP-DCG) model, includes many more diagnoses from multiple settings.
+Depending on the beneficiaries selected for data validation, your MA organization may select a hospital inpatient, hospital outpatient, or physician medical record to support a beneficiary HCC.
+Data from physician settings typical comprise the large portion of the diagnoses submitted.